shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 He stresses the importance of _probabilistic automata_, stating that mental states are the machine states of the automaton's central processor.

-In summary, functionalism was introduced to address the functional aspects of mental processes (the functional role of an automaton's central processor; for example to manipulate symbols); the computational theory of mind provides a computational framework to describe such a process (namely the process of manipulating symbols by the central process is considered as a mental process being "computational" ); lastly the type/token-identity theory or physicalism of our cognitive processes defines that similar to a natural language (where a CAT is a type and every appearing instance of the word CAT is a token) defines the mental representations that central processor is able to manipulate, operate on, and make computations/calculations with.
+In summary, functionalism was introduced to address the functional aspects of mental processes (the functional role of an automaton's central processor; for example to manipulate symbols); the computational theory of mind provides a computational framework to describe such a process (namely the process of manipulating symbols by the central process is considered as a mental process being "computational" ).

+Lastly, the type/token-identity theory or physicalism of our cognitive processes defines that similar to a natural language (where a CAT is a type and every appearing instance of the word CAT is a token) defines the mental representations that central processor is able to manipulate, operate on, and make computations/calculations with.

 #### Computationalism vs Functionalism